Drugs & Medications - perindopril erbumine oral

 This drug can cause serious (possibly fatal) harm to an unborn baby if used during pregnancy.
-Therefore, it is important to prevent pregnancy while taking this medication.
+It is important to prevent pregnancy while taking this medication.
 Consult your doctor for more details and to discuss the use of reliable forms of birth control while taking this medication.
-If you are planning pregnancy, become pregnant, or think you may be pregnant, contact your doctor immediately.
+If you are planning pregnancy, become pregnant, or think you may be pregnant, contact your doctor right away.

 perindopril erbumine oral Uses

-Perindopril is used to treat high blood pressure (hypertension).
+Perindopril is used to treat high blood pressure.
 Lowering high blood pressure helps prevent strokes, heart attacks, and kidney problems.
 This medication is also used to prevent heart attacks in patients with a certain type of heart disease (stable coronary artery disease).

 Perindopril belongs to a class of drugs known as ACE inhibitors.
 It works by relaxing blood vessels so blood can flow more easily.